 Even if you're not breastfeeding, you'll still be "eating for two" in many ways.
 Nursing moms need to monitor their menus and watch for changes in their baby's behavior.
 And both nursing and formula-feeding moms are going to need plenty of energy, strength, stamina, alertness, endurance, and drive over the coming months.
 That means loading up on nutrients and eating a well-balanced diet.

 Not the Time to Diet

 Immediately post-pregnancy is not the time to be cutting calories.
 You will have plenty of time later on to lose the pregnancy weight.
 But right now, your first priority is to give your baby what she needs.
 Restricting calories will only deprive her of much-needed nourishment.
 And these nourishment needs can be very specific.
-In fact, here you can find a list of these new nutrient needs.

 As you enter the postpartum phase, one of the first things you should do is make changes to your nutrition program to reflect your body's changing nutritional needs.
 Most importantly, pay attention to your calories.